Fix common issues that may affect the forms and newsletter signups on your site.

 Option 1 - Check the form for special characters

-If form field titles include special characters outside of the Latin alphabet (like å ä ö), the letters are omitted in the connected Google Sheet.
-Instead, you'll see generalized English placeholder names in column headings.
+If form field titles include special characters outside the Latin alphabet (like å, ä, or ö), the letters are omitted in the connected spreadsheet.
+Instead, generalized English placeholder names appear in column headings.

 This issue occurs in languages like: